On the Round Complexity of Randomized Byzantine Agreement: Lower Bounds on First-Round Halting

 In this section, we present our lower bound for the probability of first-round halting in Byzantine agreement protocols. \begin{theorem}[Bound on first-round halting. \cref{thm:FirstRound:Arb} restated] \ThmFirstRoundArb \end{theorem}

-Let $\Pi$ be as in \cref{thm:FirstRound:Arb:Res}.
-We assume for ease of notation that an honest party that runs more than one round outputs $\perp$ (it will be clear that the attack, described below, does not benefit from this change).
+Let $\Pi$ be as in \cref{thm:FirstRound:Arb:Res}. \Wlg and for ease of notation, we denote by $\Pi$ the modified protocol that outputs $\bot$ if a party does not halt after the first round (it will be clear that the attack, described below, does not benefit from this change).
 We also omit the security parameter from the parties' input list, it will be clear though that the adversaries we present are efficient \wrt the security parameter.

 \begin{lemma}[Neighboring executions] Let $\vv,\vv' \in \zn$ be with $\ham(\vv,\vv') \le t$.
 Then for both $\o\in \zo$:

 \end{lemma} Namely, the lemma bounds from below the probability that in a random honest execution of the protocol on input $\vv'$, at least one party halts in the first round while outputting $\o$.